simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_50_userinterface/CTG_30_externalobjects/LSN_20_uicomponent/uicomponent.md

 ### CSS styles

-Here ensure you target the correct element from your **HTML** and refer to them as precisely as possible.
+In the **STYLES** resource, you will write the *CSS* code that defines your component's styles.
+Thus ensure you target the correct element from your **HTML** and refer to them as precisely as possible.
 You can implement interactive styles and use all of CSS's regular features.

 At creation the stylesheet looks like: